 - Register at the Fitness Center Desk

-- Payments are made in the cashier’s office in the Workforce Development Institute or at the Fitness Center Desk.
+- Payments are made at the Fitness Center desk or in the cashier’s office in the Student Success Center.

 - Fitness Orientation

 - Group Fitness Room behind the F.C. in WDI room 107